Mohini: Other legends

-Aravanis, the transgender brides of god Aravan, mourn his death.
-Aravanis don the role of Mohini-Krishna.

 A South Indian folktale tells of the Mahabharata hero Aravan (who becomes the Tamil god Kuttantavar), who was married to Mohini, before his self-sacrifice.
 Aravan agrees to become the sacrificial victim for the Kalappali ("sacrifice to the battlefield") to ensure the victory of the Pandavas, his father, and his uncles.
 Before being sacrificed to goddess Kali, Aravan asks three boons from Krishna, the guide of the Pandavas.
 The third boon was that Aravan should be married before the sacrifice so that he could get the right of cremation and funerary offerings (bachelors were buried).
 This third boon, however, is found only in the folk cults.
-To fulfill this wish in the Kuttantavar cult myth, Krishna turns into Mohini, marries Aravan, and spends the night with him.
+To fulfill this wish in the Kuttantavar cult myth, Krishna turns into Mohini, marries Aravan and spends the night with him.
 Then after the sacrifice, Mohini laments Aravan's death, breaking her bangles, beating her breasts, and discarding her bridal finery.
 She then returns to the original form of Krishna.
-The legend of the marriage of Aravan and Krishna in his female form as Mohini, and Mohini-Krishna's widowhood after Aravan's sacrifice, forms the central theme of an eighteen-day annual festival in the Tamil month of Cittirai (April–May) at Koovagam.
+The legend of the marriage of Aravan and Krishna in his female form as Krishna, and Mohini-Krishna's widowhood after Aravan's sacrifice, forms the central theme of an eighteen-day annual festival in the Tamil month of Cittirai (April–May) at Koovagam.
 The marriage ceremony is re-enacted by transgender Hijras, who play the role of Mohini-Krishna.